Mari0nV/PythonTraining/ContextManagers_Decorators_correction.md

 In the case of our exercise, we want Esmeralda to be polite each time she asks for something, so using a decorator is a good idea.

 ### Question 4

+This question can be answered very simply with ```re.sub```, however I wanted a bit of challenge and decided to use the properties of closures to do it.

 ```
 from types import CodeType